 In its critique, Rome observes that Fr.
 Sobrino believes that theology can only be done from the standpoint of “the Church of the poor.”
 By “the poor,” Fr.
 Sobrino does not have in mind “the poor” of the Gospels — that is, everyone, materially rich or materially poor, who needs to encounter Jesus Christ — but rather those who are suffering material deprivation.
 For Fr.
 Sobrino, the “true” Church is to be found in the materially poor at a given time, rather than in those who adhere to the apostolic Catholic faith transmitted from generation to generation.

 The implication is that if you are not materially poor, then you cannot really be a member of the Church and therefore part of the body of Christ.
-This raises in turn the issue of why liberation theologians would even want to liberate the poor from their poverty.
+This, in turn, raises the issue of why liberation theologians would even want to liberate the poor from their poverty.
 It would be far more consistent for them to wish poverty on everyone.

 In short, Fr.
 Sobrino subjects the Christian Church to the type of class-reductive exercise normally associated with Marxist analysis, and ends up having to support positions seemingly at odds with his desired goal.
 To this extent, the case of Fr.
 Sobrino illustrates how much liberation theologians remain trapped in the past.
 Like the Bourbons in post-Napoleonic Europe, they have learnt nothing and forgotten nothing.